axinterop/simple-world-sim-cpp/README.md

 ## Animals
 Default action() for every animal is moving randomly in any direction.

+Cybersheep is not implemented in this project, but I have included it for completeness.

 | Animal | Strength | Initiative | action() | collision() |